Planning and Community Health Center

 - Conduct case studies to analyze collaboration across the health and planning sectors, goal setting and policy development, and the implementation process.

 Integrating Health Into the Comprehensive Planning Process — An analysis of seven case studies and recommendations for change

 This study is the first to provide an in-depth, qualitative analysis of how public health became a part of the planning process.
 It provides context and background on collaboration between and public health departments, strong policy making, and successful implementation.

-Access to Drinking Water in Public Places
+Planning for More Access to Drinking Water in Public Places

 Water is at the center of a healthy diet, and access to free, potable water plays a key role in addressing the obesity epidemic in the U.S. In this new report, Quenching Community Thirst, APA outlines strategies to promote access to drinking water as an essential step towards ensuring healthy, livable communities.